 - Press down on the gauge and you’ll get a reading of your car’s tyre pressure.
 It will either be too low, too high, or just right.

-If your tyre pressure’s too high, you’ll need to deflate your tyres a little.
+If the pressure is too high, you’ll need to deflate your tyres a little.
 You can usually do this through simply removing the tyre’s dust cap a little.
 Release air as slowly and carefully as you can, and take regular readings with your pressure gauge until you reach the right pressure for your car.

-If your tyre pressure’s too low, you’ll need to use an air pump to inflate to the correct level.
+If the pressure is too low, you’ll need to use an air pump to inflate to the correct level.
 You can buy your own air pump, or you can drive to your nearest petrol station and use theirs.
 Indeed, most petrol station air pumps allow you to select a pressure level in advance.

 Make sure you check the pressure of every tyre on your car.
 And don’t forget your spare!
 You never know when you might need it.